-Netflix is a media-services provider developed by Marc Randolph and Reed Hastings.
-The primary business of the company is subscription-based streaming OTT service, though which it offers online streaming of television programs and films, including programs produced in-house.
+Netflix Statistics: Netflix is a media-services provider developed by Marc Randolph and Reed Hastings.
+The primary business of the company is subscription-based streaming OTT service, through which it offers online streaming of television programs and films, including programs produced in-house.

-The company operates through three reportable segments namely domestic streaming, international streaming, and domestic DVD.
-Revenue from the domestic streaming segment comes from subscribers in the US; whereas revenue from the international streaming segment come from members outside the US for only streaming content.
+The company operates through three reportable segments namely Domestic Streaming, International Streaming, and Domestic DVD.
+Revenue from the domestic streaming segment comes from subscribers in the US; whereas revenue from the international streaming segment comes from members outside the US for only streaming content.
 Revenue from the domestic DVD segment comes from monthly membership fees for services such as DVD-by-mail.
 Using the Netflix streaming software, subscribers can instantly watch content through any Internet-connected device that offers the Netflix app.
 These include smart TVs, game consoles, streaming media players, set-top boxes, smartphones, and tablets.

-In April 14, 1998, Netflix.com website was launched.
+On April 14, 1998, the Netflix.com website was launched.
 Before the launch of this site, movie lovers would have to physically go video stores to get a movie to watch at home.
-However, with the advent of Netflix, and the Internet of course, one could browse the virtual aisles on Netflix, rent a movie, pay for shipping through the site’s e-commerce platform.
+However, with the advent of Netflix, and the Internet, of course, one could browse the virtual aisles on Netflix, rent a movie, and pay for shipping through the site’s e-commerce platform.
 In two to three business days, the desired DVD sealed in a red envelope would arrive by postal service.
-The renter was the required to return the DVD via mail in the same packaging after seven days.
-Customers mostly rented for a monthly fee as they could watch as many movies as the liked.
+The renter was required to return the DVD via mail in the same packaging after seven days.
+Customers mostly rented for a monthly fee as they could watch as many movies as they liked.
 The total number of DVDs in their possession at any one time was based on the subscription plans.

-In 2007, the company began offering subscribers the option of streaming some of its movies and television shows directly to their homes via the Internet in the US, and began providing service to other countries 2010 onwards.
+In 2007, the company began offering subscribers the option of streaming some of its movies and television shows directly to their homes via the Internet in the US and began providing service to other countries from 2010 onwards.

-Netflix has become the world’s TV service and video store, and has over 117 million subscribers across almost every country in the world.
-The company employs more than 5,500 people currently, and generated more than US$ 11 billion in revenue in 2017, and reported net sales of US$ 15.7 billion in 2018.
+Netflix has become the world’s TV service and video store and has over 151 million subscribers across almost every country in the world.
+The company employs more than 9,400 people currently out of which 6,900 works in the streaming segment.
+These employees helped in a generation of more than US$ 11 billion in revenue in 2017 and reported net sales of US$ 15.7 billion in 2018, which proved to be the most successful year to date.
 Netflix is worth around US$ 135 billion, which is more than most of its major media rivals.

-With growing trend and preference for subscription video-on-demand (SVoD) service, the company is expected to continue to witness a lucrative growth rate in terms of revenue in the years to come.
+With the growing trend and preference for subscription video-on-demand (SVoD) services, the company is expected to continue to witness a lucrative growth rate in terms of revenue in the years to come.

-In 2017, Netflix, Inc. was ranked as 7th, among various Internet-based companies in the world.
-In 2018, Netflix was highest rated TV network in the US.
-Moreover, the company was awarded in 23 Primetime Emmy awards in 2018.
+In 2017, Netflix, Inc. was ranked 7th, among various Internet-based companies in the world.
+In 2018, Netflix was the highest-rated TV network in the US.
+Moreover, the company was awarded 23 Primetime Emmy awards in 2018.

 In October 2018, according to Global Internet Phenomena Report published by Sandvine, Netflix takes up to 15% of the global downstream bandwidth.
 The downstream bandwidth value goes up in the US as it accounts for 19.1%.